lavanda888boy/DesignPatterns/reports/Lab_3.md

     The folder contains three main files: `StreamingFunctionality` interface (it is basically the composition of the original `Streaming` and `Advertisement` interfaces; also all the methods are now able to throw Exceptions), `StreamingPlatformImpl` class which actually is a copy of the original `StreamingPlatform` with the same implementation of the main server related methods; and `StreamingPlatformProxy` class which represents a proxy server.

-    Proxy server class contains user validation mechanism based on the ID assigned to the `User` upon creation (there are two constructors inside of it; it can also validate `UserComposite` objects):
+    Proxy server class contains user validation mechanism based on the ID assigned to the `User` upon creation (it can also validate `UserComposite` objects):

     ```
     public class StreamingPlatformProxy implements StreamingFunctionality {